dlocal/dlocal-data-collector-cordova-plugin/README.md

 Submit this value in the payment request within the `additional_risk_data.device.event_uuid` parameter.
 The `sessionId` can be `undefined` if a session is not available or an error occurred.

 ### App Store
-If your app is distributed through the App Store, you musst comply with the App Store rules.
+If your app is distributed through the App Store, you must comply with the App Store rules.
 When using this SDK you must ensure the following:

 * Add a disclaimer in the app that says that device data is collected and sent to a third party (dlocal).
 * If your app uses location, please add to the info.plist NSLocatioUsageeDescription keys a disclaimer that the location data will also be used in fraud prevention.